Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows: Abstract

 \section{Abstract}

-We consider the problem of sampling discrete field configurations $\phi$ from the Boltzmann distribution $[d\phi] Z^{-1} e^{-S[\phi]}$, where $S$ is the lattice-discretization of the continuous Euclidean action $\mathcal S$ of some quantum field theory.
-Since such densities arise as the approximation of the underlying functional density $[\mathcal D\phi(x)] \mathcal Z^{-1} e^{-\mathcal S[\phi(x)]}$, we frame the task as an instance of operator learning.
-In particular, we propose to approximate a time-dependent operator $\mathcal V_t$ whose time integral provides a mapping between the functional distributions of the free theory $[\mathcal D\phi(x)] \mathcal Z_0^{-1} e^{-\mathcal S_{0}[\phi(x)]}$ and of the target theory $[\mathcal D\phi(x)]\mathcal Z^{-1}e^{-\mathcal S[\phi(x)]}$.
-Whenever a particular lattice is chosen, the operator $\mathcal V_t$ can be discretized to a finite dimensional, time-dependent vector field $V_t$ which in turn induces a continuous normalizing flow between finite dimensional distributions over the chosen lattice.
-This flow can then be trained to be a diffeormorphism between the discretized free and target theories $[d\phi] Z_0^{-1} e^{-S_{0}[\phi]}$, $[d\phi] Z^{-1}e^{-S[\phi]}$.
-We run experiments on the $\phi^4$-theory to explore to what extent such operator-based flow architectures generalize to lattice sizes they were not trained on and show that pretraining on smaller lattices can lead to speedup over training only a target lattice size.
+{ We consider the problem of sampling lattice field configurations on a lattice from the Boltzmann distribution corresponding to some action.
+Since such densities arise as approximationw of an underlying functional density, we frame the task as an instance of operator learning.
+We propose to approximate a time-dependent neural operator whose time integral provides a mapping between the functional distributions of the free and target theories.
+Once a particular lattice is chosen, the neural operator can be discretized to a finite-dimensional, time-dependent vector field which in turn induces a continuous normalizing flow between finite dimensional distributions over the chosen lattice.
+This flow can then be trained to be a diffeormorphism between the discretized free and target theories on the chosen lattice, and, by construction, can be evaluated on different discretizations of spacetime.
+We experimentally validate the proposal on the 2-dimensional $\phi^4$-theory to explore to what extent such operator-based flow architectures generalize to lattice sizes they were not trained on, and show that pretraining on smaller lattices can lead to a speedup over training directly on the target lattice size.}